In this section

 Neurology Department or the EMU scientists on

 As for routine EEG, electrodes are placed on the scalp, but a special glue is used to keep them in place.
 Some young children find the smell of the glue unpleasant or the noise of the air dryer disturbing.
+If your child has had significant difficulty coping with electrode placement during routine EEG, please discuss this with the nurse specialist who is arranging your child's admission, or contact the

 The electrodes are attached on the first day of monitoring and will remain until VEM is finished.
 The electrodes are connected to a small recording unit which is contained in a soft pouch that is worn around the waist.
 Children quickly become accustomed to the electrodes on their head and usually do not experience any difficulty with sleep.